 Artist includes contact information, preferably a longstanding email account that returns some useful google search results.

 Artist has a long-standing DA account and has successfully completed previous jobs on this Site with good feedback.

 WARNING SIGNS OF A POTENTIALLY PROBLEMATIC CLIENT:

-Client does not clearly describe the project.
+Client does not clearly describe the project in the advertisement.

 Client is unwilling or "unable" to make a down payment before work has started.
 Makes excuses.